-- Health and Well-being of Children and Young People: General levels of Children's Health in Cardiff are high, however, over a fifth of children (aged 4 or 5) are overweight or obese; almost half of Flying Start children do not reach developmental milestones aged 3; and uptake of childhood vaccinations is below the target across the majority of scheduled immunisations.
-Mental well-being in children (aged 11-16) is similar across Welsh Local Authorities, but the pandemic has led to a significant rise in children and young people presenting with emotional and mental health issues.
-Further detail can be found in the chapter: Cardiff is a Great Place to Grow Up. - Health and Well-being of Older People: Older people are more likely to have long term conditions and complex care needs, and have longer, more frequent stays in hospital.
-The number of people aged 65+ in Cardiff is anticipated to increase over the next 25 years, leading to: projected growth in the numbers of older people with complex care needs (including severe dementia); increased demand for services based on frailty; and a need for additional older persons' accommodation.
-Further detail can be found in the chapter: Cardiff is a Great Place to Grow Older.
+- Health and Well-being of Children and Young People: The health and well-being of Cardiff's children and young people is discussed in the chapter: Cardiff is a Great Place to Grow Up.
+In summary, general levels of Children's Health in Cardiff are high, however, over a fifth of children (aged 4 or 5) are overweight or obese; almost half of Flying Start children do not reach developmental milestones aged 3; and uptake of childhood vaccinations is below target across the majority of scheduled immunisations.
+Mental well-being in children (aged 11-16) is similar across Welsh Local Authorities, but the pandemic has led to a significant rise in children and young people presenting with emotional and mental health issues. - Health and Well-being of Older People: The health and well-being of Cardiff's older people is discussed in the chapter: Cardiff is a Great Place to Grow Older.
+In summary, older people are more likely to have long term conditions and complex care needs, and have longer, more frequent stays in hospital.
+The number of people aged 65+ in Cardiff is anticipated to increase over the next 25 years, leading to: projected growth in the numbers of older people with complex care needs (including severe dementia); increases for demand for services based on frailty; and a need for additional older persons' accommodation.
+Cardiff is a Great Place to Grow Older.